23-MDDN342/parameterised-space-MamieJatthews/README.md

 Thursday - I successfully made a looping zoom with the octagon.
 I don't really know what I did but it managed to work and it looks awesome.

 Added a circle which using the same function as the octagon but is instead reversed so the scale goes from large to small.
 Trying to continue to make the scene look trippy

+Week 4:
+Tuesday - Added a circle which used scale multiplied by Cur_Frac to create a zooming circle.
+Along side the circle I previously added which reversly zooms, They both create an illusion that it is one circle which bounces in and out.
+Messed around with colours and ended up liking it when it looked techy using a black and green background and red circles.